Stephen Curry scores 38 points, Warriors beat Rockets

 Rockets: Wall returned to the lineup for Houston after sitting out Friday’s loss to the Clippers because of injury management.
 Wall has been slowed by hip, left knee, hamstring and Achilles issues. … Augustin scored 19 points. … Houston fell to 2-37 in games it has trailed by double-digits this season.

 Warriors: Kelly Oubre Jr. did not play because of a sprained left wrist he injured a night earlier.
-Oubre landed handed after attempting a dunk against Washington’s Robin Lopez in the first half.
-Kent Bazemore had nine points and six rebounds in place of Oubre. … Rick Barry is the last Warriors player to score 30 or more in six straight games, doing it in 1974.
+Oubre landed hard after attempting a dunk against Washington’s Robin Lopez in the first half.
+Bazemore had nine points and six rebounds in place of Oubre. … Rick Barry is the last Warriors player to score 30 or more in six straight games, accomplishing the feat in 1974.

 UP NEXT